mhalcrow/markdown-cv/index.md

    href="https://cloud.google.com/persistent-disk">Persistent Disk</a>, which
    was an industry-first accomplishment in the Cloud space.
-I applied AEAD encryption to block storage while meeting consistency and performance requirements, which is a notable technical achievement.
+I applied AEAD encryption to block storage while meeting consistency and performance requirements, which remains a novel and yet-unmatched technical achievement among the major Cloud providers.

 ### Microsoft, 2009-2011<br>Redmond, WA